prog4biol/pfb2019/README.md

+__Extracting a Substring__

-__Extracting a Substring__: Parts of a string can be located based on position and returned.
+Parts of a string can be located based on position and returned.
 This is accomplised by appending the start and ending position in square brackets to the string variable name.
 <p>&nbsp</p>
 This string 'TTTAAAGGGCCC' has the following positional information: